 Since 2014, the Guttmacher Institute's Cory L. Richards Memorial Scholarship has been nurturing the development of future leaders by providing financial support to students seeking advanced degrees in the fields of public health or public policy who plan to devote their careers to advancing policy related to sexual and reproductive health and rights.
 The scholarship honors the legacy of Cory Richards, a member of the Guttmacher Institute staff for nearly four decades, whose passion for mentorship and commitment to leadership development benefited countless individuals in the field.
-Learn more about the application guidelines, including eligibility and selection criteria, by visiting our Scholarship America application portal.
+The 2023 awards mark the 10th and final year of the scholarship.

 The Guttmacher Institute is proud to have awarded the Cory L. Richards Memorial Scholarship to these emerging leaders in the field of sexual and reproductive health and rights: